vict-shevchenko/reactive-mobx-form/README.md

     }
   })(ContactForm)
 ```
-`attributeNames` is an object that maps field name to attribute in error message
+`attributeNames` is an object that maps field name to attribute in error message.
+So if we had a field name like 'user.[0]' it will be 'First user' in error message.

 ## Custom Error Messages
 With custom error messages it is possible to completely modify error message for some rule or combination of rule and field